stelligent/cfn_nag/README.md

 ## Specs

 To run the specs, you need to ensure you have Docker installed.
 You also need to build the development image first.
-You can do this by running `make build_docker_dev`.
+You can do this by running `rake build_docker_dev`.

-Then, to run all of the specs, just run `make test`.
+Then, to run all of the specs, just run `rake test:all`.

-To run the end-to-end tests, run `make test_e2e`.
+To run the end-to-end tests, run `rake test:e2e`.
 The script will bundle all gems in the Gemfile, build and install the cfn_nag gem locally, install spec dependencies, and then executes tests tagged with 'end_to_end'.
 It will also pull down sample templates provided by Amazon and run cfn_nag_scan against them, to see if any known-good templates cause exceptions within cfn-nag.

 # Support